 Table 14 represents the average coverage statistics for each of the libraries using the cross-validation statistics from the previous section.
 The results shown for each library give the average cross-validation results for procedures, basic blocks, conditional branches, and conditional branch edges.
-The results shown in Table 14 for the percentage of conditional branches, are identical to the average conditional branch coverage statistics given for each library in Tables 5 through 8.
-For the percent of procedures in Table 14, Static-All represents the average percentage of static procedures that are executed in the cross-validation profile for each program using the library.
+The results shown for the percentage of conditional branches in Table 14 for each library are identical to the average conditional branch statistics given for each library in Tables 6 through 8.
+For the percent of procedures in Table 14, Static-All represents the average percentage of static procedures that are executed in the cross-validation profile for each program in the library.
 Static-Cross represents the percentage of those static procedures that were also executed in the cross-validation profile, and Dynamic represents the dynamic percentage of procedures executed on average that were also executed in the cross-validation profile.